-Task # Description Target Completion Date TASK 64 The Jurisdiction will complete a compliance review of all solid waste accounts for commercial businesses subject to its authority and that generate two cubic yards or more per week of solid waste, including organic waste.
-The Jurisdiction will determine compliance with: Organic waste generator requirements set forth in Section 18984.9(a).
-Self-haul requirements set forth in Section 18988.3, including whether a business is complying through backhauling organic waste.
-6/30/2023
+Task # Description Target Completion Date TASK 54 The Jurisdiction will require and verify the hauler will complete a compliance review of all solid waste accounts for commercial businesses subject to its authority and that generate two cubic yards or more per week of solid waste, including organic waste.
+The Jurisdiction will determine compliance with: Organic waste generator requirements set forth in Section 18984.9(a) Self-haul requirements set forth in Section 18988.3, including whether a business is complying through back-hauling organic waste.
+3/1/2024

-The Jurisdiction will conduct route reviews.
+The Jurisdiction will require and verify that the hauler conduct route reviews.

-Task # Description Target Completion Date TASK 65 The Jurisdiction will conduct annual route reviews of commercial businesses and residential generators for compliance with organic waste generator requirements and container contamination requirements.
-6/30/2023
+Task # Description Target Completion Date TASK 55 The Jurisdiction will require and verify the hauler will conduct annual route reviews of commercial businesses and residential generators for compliance with organic waste generator requirements and container contamination requirements.
+3/1/2024